 The Lofoten Islands in Northern Norway are one of my favorite places in Europe.
 My last three trips to the Lofoten were all winter trips.
 Since I also wanted to have some summer images in my portfolio I decided to book some flights from Munich to Leknes and spend a long weekend there.

 This was also my first real test for my new Sony equipment.
 More on this later.

-The day I arrived there, was also the first day of the year were the sun stayed above the horizon for 24 hours.
+The day I arrived there, was also the first day of the year where the sun stayed above the horizon for 24 hours.
 This means you have 24 hours of daylight for lots of shooting.
 But this also means you won’t be able to shoot aurora, starscapes or even twilight scenes.
 And it also means the nicest light will be during the night and if photography is your main concern you have to sleep during the day (or not at all).
-On the four days on the Lofoten I never slept more than 3 hours continuously.
+On the four days on the Lofoten, I never slept more than 3 hours continuously.
 And on nearly all days I was shooting non-stop from 8 pm to 8 am.

 Since I had expected this, I hadn’t booked any hotels but instead rented a station wagon and just slept in the car.
 On some days on official campgrounds and on other days just on parking lots at remote beaches.
 This worked out pretty well and as a nice side effect reduced the costs for this trip significantly.

 It was pretty clear in advance that this would be an exhausting trip with not much sleep.
 Therefore I decided that it’s better to do this trip alone and not take my daughter with me.

 But I was not long alone on the Lofoten.
 On my first evening, I met three girls from Vancouver in a restaurant in Hamnøy: Nikkie, Karin, and Leathia.

 We spent most of the next two days together doing two hikes to Reinebringen und Kvalvika.